There’s a difference between what is lowest credit score possible and the lowest you can actually get [even if you tried]

 - You have recently gone through a foreclosure and have had severe late payments and/or defaults on at least one other line of credit

-But either way… even if you’re not at the absolute worst, you might as well be since anything under 600 is mostly useless when it comes to getting a credit card (unsecured), a mortgage, or car loan.
+Even if you’re not at the absolute worst, anything under 600 is mostly useless when it comes to getting a credit card (unsecured), a mortgage or car loan with a decent rate.

 How to improve a low credit score?

-Surprisingly, you can make your way from the poor credit category to the “fair” category (scores in the mid-600’s) sometimes in just a year or two, as long as you make the right moves.
-Here are 5 things you definitely will want to do:
+You can make your way from the poor credit category to the “fair” category (scores in the mid-600’s) sometimes in just a year or two, as long as you make the right moves.
+Here are five things you definitely will want to do:

 - Maintain your good standing accounts, if you have any – Have any accounts you haven’t screwed up yet or are still open?
 Good.
-Then make sure they stay that way.
+Make sure they stay that way.

 - Check your credit reports – Is it possible you are being penalized for something incorrectly?
-Make sure you check your credit reports, to ensure the negative information that is weighing you down is accurate.
+Check your credit reports, to ensure the negative information that is weighing you down is accurate.

-- Have patience – As your negatives start to age, your low credit score should begin improving even if you were to have no new accounts.
+- Have patience – As your negatives start to age, your low credit score should begin improving, especially if you have a fresh, positive recent history of on-time payments.
 Unfortunately you can’t speed up the clock, but at least it’s reassuring to know that every month that goes by, your bad debt is a month older in the eyes of the credit scoring formula.